xsuchy/fedora-upgrade/README.md

 3. Resolve old .rpmsave and .rpmnew files using [rpmconf](https://github.com/xsuchy/rpmconf/).
 This step is optional and can be skipped.
 But it is better to start upgrade with clean state.
 4. Download and install new GPG keys - including rpmfusion if you are using it.
 5. Update dnf and clean all dnf metadata.
 6. Upgrade system using dnf.
 In this or any previous step, you can hit Ctrl + C and interrupt upgrade and repeat it as many times you wish.
 After this step, you could not return (you can use back up, you created backup before upgrade, did you?).
+You can choose between offline upgrade (officialy supported) or online upgrade (unofficial method).
 7. Install packages from group 'Minimal Install'.
 It may happen that some new essential packages have been introduced to Fedora.
 This step will install them.
 You may however skip this step if you want to.
+8. Clean old caches (YUM, DNF, PackageKit).
-8. Resolve old .rpmsave and .rpmnew files using [rpmconf](https://github.com/xsuchy/rpmconf/).
+9. Resolve old .rpmsave and .rpmnew files using [rpmconf](https://github.com/xsuchy/rpmconf/).
 This step is optional and can be skipped.
 But it is better to finish upgrade with clean state.
-9. Reset service priorities - the order of init scripts could have changed from the previous version.
+10. Reset service priorities - the order of init scripts could have changed from the previous version.
 This steps is optional and can be skipped.
 And this does not affect services already migrated to systemD units.
-11. Optionally report dead packages (packages that are no present in Fedora any more) and you have them installed from previous version.
+11. Optionally report orphaned packages (packages that are no present in Fedora any more) and you have them installed from previous version.
 12. Report success and suggest you reboot.

 If there will be a problem during upgrade, this script will immediately stop and will not continue.